 2. ON TOP

 That 90s moment where sweatpants became acceptable outside the house is alive again and this is convenient for a pregnant lady.
 Very convenient.
 Things that are stretchy, have low necks or loose silhouettes are a bonus, so you can easily pull them down or lift them up to breastfeed later on.
 Layering is key here.
-One long layer each day will keep you covered and then you can wear whatever you like.
+One long layer each day will keep you covered and then you can wear whatever you like on top.

 T-shirts.
 In all likelihood you’ve already got a bunch of tees that’ll be useful for at least a few months of pregnancy.
 But if nothing is fitting later on, we suggest buying looser fitting tees with low necks because they are super easy to style and will offer nursing access when the time comes.